ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 I you have four or more from the list above, then you are good to go.
 You are quite likely to get an internship.
 To be on the safer side, aim for five or six.

 Note that for international students, they often also look for proficiency in English.
-This does not mean your TOEFL score, but rather that you can communicate well in career fair in interviews.
+This does not mean they will look at your TOEFL score, but rather that you can communicate well in career fair in interviews.

 Also, freshmen-only internships generally require less technical knowledge.
 These are mostly held by big companies to promote their companies.
 For example, you are much likely to get an Engineering Practicum Intern at Google than a Software Engineer Intern at Dropbox.
 These programs will care more about your personal life, your high school clubs, and your community services.
 These programs also prefer people with underrepresented identities.
 Definitely apply if you are a woman, or LGBTQ, or is of an underrepresented race.